Food Service Establishments & Compliance

 • Grease interceptors cost money.
 If DC Water cleans up FOG, it doesn’t cost me anything!

 Myth: FOG in the sanitary sewer system results in a financial cost for every DC Water customer through their water bills.
-DC Water is a nonprofit authority.
+DC Water is a public utility authority, not a for-profit business.

 FSE Quick Link